Consensys/Uniswap-audit-report-2018-12/Uniswap-working.md

 ## 1 Summary

 Uniswap is a decentralized exchange hosted on the main Ethereum blockchain.
-It enables users to trade pairs any ERC20 token for ETH, or for another ERC20 token.
-It has no native token, and no fees are charged by Uniswap's creators. and thus can be considered a public good.
+It enables users to trade any ERC20 token for ETH, or for another ERC20 token.
+It has no native token, and no fees are charged by Uniswap's creators.
+Thus it can be considered a public good.

-From December __ to January __ ConsenSys Diligence conducted a security audit 4 members of our team participated participated in the audit.
+From December 10 to January 11 (excluding holidays) four members of the ConsenSys Diligence team conducted a security audit on the Uniswap system.

-To our knowledge, this is the first important ethereum smart contract system written in Vyper, and the first security audit conducted on a Vyper codebase.
-Previously, the vast majority of contracts having been written in Solidity.
+Unsiwap is written in [Vyper](http://vyper.readthedocs.io), whereas the vast majority of contracts have been written in Solidity.
+To our knowledge, this is the first security audit conducted on a Vyper codebase.

 ### 1.1 Audit Dashboard